Protect forest now

 The delicate Alaskan blueberry has a high antioxidant content. of antioxidants.
 It is not only the largest of its species, it is also effective against cancer.

-The Virginia eagle owl is one of the largest owls in the temperate rainforest.
-For nesting, it looks for abandoned nests of other birds or uses cavities in trees.
-It prefers prefer to stay in the dense, shady treetops when it is not tree canopy when it is not hunting for mice.
+The great horned owl is one of the largest owls in the temperate rainforest.
+For nesting, it seeks out abandoned nests of other birds or uses tree cavities.
+It prefers to stay in the dense, shady tree canopy when it's not out hunting for mice.

 Chipmunk